BISCodeRepo/NovoRank/README.md

 - Example of running NovoRank

-After downloading all the sample data, collect them in a folder named "sample" obtained from GitHub, and run NovoRank.
+After downloading all the sample data, collect them in a folder named "sample" obtained from NovoRank gitHub repository, and run NovoRank.

 <br/>